Chief defends delay telling public of mass shooter at-large

 “We put that together pretty quickly but we still had very limited information,” he said.

 Wiese said they were piecing together information from some 40 witnesses — many of whom didn’t speak English — and didn’t want to broadcast incorrect information.
+He said that notifying other local, state and federal agencies gave them the ability to get the word out.

+A sheriff’s official confirmed the fatalities to the AP shortly before 2:36 a.m.
+Sunday but it wasn’t until roughly an hour later — some five hours after the shooting — that law enforcement first mentioned a suspect was at-large.

+Los Angeles County Sheriff Robert Luna said his department’s decision to release information was “strategic” but promised a review of the timeline.

+“When we started putting out public information, the priority was to get this person into custody,” Luna said Monday.
+His department, which is handling the investigation, hasn’t released information about the shooting since Monday.

-The first news conference about the shooting was held Sunday morning by a captain from the Los Angeles County Sheriff’s Department.
+The first news conference about the shooting was held Sunday morning by a sheriff’s captain.
 Several hours later, Tran was found dead in his van from a self-inflicted gunshot, authorities said.
 A handgun was found in the vehicle.

 The slayings during what should have been joyful Lunar New Year celebrations sent ripples of fear through Asian American communities that were already dealing with increased hatred and violence directed at them.